lloydestrada/PDF-Question-Generator/README.md

 # PDF-QnA-Generator

 An experimental AI-powered tool that takes content from PDF files (like study notes, textbooks, or lectures) and generates quiz-style questions to help users review and understand key ideas.
-This project is built as a prototype and is still under development — there's lots of room for improvement

 ## Disclaimer

 This is a personal/learning project.
 While it works, the AI output and system behavior can be inconsistent at times.
 The goal is to explore how large language models can assist in educational content generation.